How to Paint Shower Tiles White

 5. Prepare the products.

-Keeping your gloves and mask on, shake the activator and base cans up to mix well and then poor them into your paint tray.
+Keeping your gloves and mask on, shake the activator and base cans up to mix well and then pour them into your paint tray.
 When mixed, the paint looks very watery, but it goes on like solid glue.

 6. Paint!

-Use a paint brush and/or roller to apply the paint to your shower tiles and grout.
-The grout is tricky to cover, that's where I used a brush the most.
-Using your roller, go in one direction consistently feathering your edges.
+Use a paintbrush and/or roller to apply the paint to your shower tiles and grout.
+The grout is tricky to cover; that's where I used a brush the most.
+Using your roller, go in one direction, consistently feathering your edges.
 If you allow a paint dribble it will not look great when it dries.
 This paint dries fast.
 You can touch up spots easily in subsequent coats.

 7. Allow the first coat to dry, then recoat.

 In between the first and second coat wait about 2 hours for it to dry.
 Wrap your paint and brushes super well with plastic wrap in between coats.
-The can says to wait a day before the 3rd coat, but to not let your mixed paint sit out for more than 6 hours.
+The can says to wait a day before the 3rd coat, but do not let your mixed paint sit out for more than 6 hours.

 If you're not sure how much paint you'll need, the can shows the ratios to mix if you want to leave some unmixed in the can for a later day.

-For all my tile I did 3 coats + 1 touch up session and used almost 2 full kits.
+For all my tile, I did 3 coats + 1 touch-up session and used almost 2 full kits.
 Layer three ultimately covered up the previous tile color.

 After painting the tiles we realized that the tub was biscuit rather than white, so I bought another kit and used half of it's contents to repaint ~2 coats on the tub.